The minimalist lifestyle is quite popular these days.

 A rare ingredient that you will end up using only once is a waste of money and space in your kitchen.
 Most of the time, you can stick to common ingredients that you already own and know how to use.

-Bottom Line: You don't need to own a lot of rare ingredients in order to add flavor to your food.
+You don’t need to own a lot of rare ingredients in order to add flavor to your food.
 Simple ingredients like high-quality olive oil, salt and pepper can be used in almost anything you make.

 Most people keep a lot of herbs and spices on hand.
 That’s perfectly fine, as long as you use them regularly and don’t have duplicates.